-The term ‘correct religion’ [الدِّينُ الْقَيِّمُ] has been used in the Quran at 9:36, 12:40, 30:30, 30:43 and and surmised in 98:5 as ‘And they were not commanded except to worship Allah , [being] sincere to Him in religion, inclining to truth, and to establish prayer and to give zakah.
+The term ‘correct religion’ [الدِّينُ الْقَيِّمُ] is defined in the Quran at 9:36, 12:40, 30:30, informed about the consequences in 30:43, and surmised in 98:5 as ‘And they were not commanded except to worship Allah , [being] sincere to Him in religion, inclining to truth, and to establish prayer and to give zakah.
 And that is the correct religion.’

 [Al-Quran 13:10-11] (It is) same (to Him) [of you] (one) who conceals the speech or (one) who publicizes it and (one) who [he] (is) hidden by night or goes freely by day.
 For him (are) successive (Angels) before him and behind him, who guard him by (the) Command of Allah.

 Indeed, Allah (does) not change the condition of a people, until they change what (is) in their NAFS.

 And when Allah wills for a people misfortune, then (there is) no turning away of it, and not for them besides Him any protector.

 [Related posts: Wronging the Nafs || Human: Body or Soul? || Double Helix]

 [Related posts: Guarding the Womb || The First Humans]

 Al-Quran 20:123 informs us that, at the time of their expulsion from the Garden to the Earth, Adam and his wife are yet again warned of the enmity between humans and Satan, but that whoever follows God’s guidance will neither lose his way nor fall into misery.
 The subsequent ayaat of Surah 20 expand upon the result of not heeding to God’s message.